Salary and Fair Compensation for Congregational Staff

 - cost-of-living adjustments.

-During calendar year 2012, the national Consumer Price Index increased 1.7 percent.
-This is the national cost-of-living statistics.
+During calendar year 2013, the national Consumer Price Index increased 1.5 percent.
+This is based on national cost-of-living statistics.
 Regional changes vary and can be found on the website of the Bureau of Labor Statistics of the US Labor Department.

 Developing the UUA Salary Recommendations